Larry Zarian

 Larry Zarian (Լարի Զարյան, October 20, 1937 – October 13, 2011) was an Armenian-American businessman, real estate investor, and a politician from California.
-Zarian is the first Armenian-American to serve on the city council in the City of Glendale, California.
+Zarian is the first Armenian-American to serve on the Glendale City Council in the City of Glendale, California.
 Zarian served four terms as mayor of Glendale, California.

 Early life

 On October 20, 1937, Zarian was born in Tehran, Iran.
 Zarian's sister is Rima.
 Zarian attended high school in Massachusetts.

 Education

 Zarian attended Glendale Community College.
 Zarian earned a bachelor's degree in political science from UCLA.

 Career

 As a businessman, Zarian was the owner of Anthony's department stores and a real estate investor.

 In 1983, Zarian was elected as a member of city council in Glendale, California.
 Zarian was the first Armenian-American elected in the Glendale city council.

-In April 1986, Zarian became mayor of Glendale, California.
+In April 1986, Zarian became mayor of Glendale, California., and was mayor again in 1990, 1993, and 1997.

-In April 1990, Zarian became the mayor of Glendale, California.

-In April 1993, Zarian became the mayor of Glendale, California.

-In April 1997, Zarian became the mayor of GLendale, California.
-Zarian succeeded Sheldon Baker.
+In 1995, Zarian became chair of Los Angeles County Metropolitan Transportation Authority's board of directors, where he was a forceful advocate for a Los Angeles Metro Rail line from Los Angeles to Burbank via Glendale.

 He served on the California Transportation Commission, and had a show on an Armenian Channel called "AMGA TV".

 He had a radio show in Los Angeles on KIEV.